mikeroyal/Windows-11-Guide/README.md

  <img src="https://user-images.githubusercontent.com/45159366/190588167-4fd0bd50-cd43-47f1-b28f-16f70a243549.png">
   <br />
 </p>

+[Precision Boost 2](https://www.amd.com/en/support/kb/faq/cpu-pb2) is a performance-maximizing technology available will work with the Ryzen 5000 or newer AMD processors improving your PC's performance by raising clockspeeds, which makes the processor and your applications run faster.
+This technology will not be applied retroactively to previous-gen models, like Ryzen 3000 chips.
+You'll need either a 500-series or 400-series motherboard and a new BIOS based on version 1.1.8.0 AGESA.

 * **[AMD FidelityFX Super Resolution (FSR)](https://www.amd.com/en/technologies/radeon-software-fidelityfx)** is an open source, high-quality solution for producing high resolution frames from lower resolution inputs.
 FSR enables “practical performance” for costly render operations, such as hardware ray tracing for the AMD RDNA™ and AMD RDNA™ 2 architectures.